top of page

 Cost

-£4,000 per academic year, including hot desk, mix studio and access to TMS facilities
+Or begin the course in October 2024 for £4,000 per academic year, including hot desk, mix studio and access to TMS facilities

 We believe that your financial situation should not be a barrier to education, please get in touch by email for a conversation to discuss how we can assist.